Leandromaro/ConsuminRestWithPerl/README.md

 # ConsumingRestWithPerl

+## Synopsis

-I've made a tinny script just for learning how to consume a rest ws and how to access it.
+This project was made only for training how to consume a REST-WS using perl.
+It also has a method to access the answer from the services as a hash structure